 Eat foods that have helped you to relieve constipation in the past.

 Drink plenty of liquids.
-This means eight to ten 8-ounce glasses of fluid each day unless otherwise directed by your doctor.
+This means eight to ten 8-ounce glasses of fluid each day unless told otherwise by your doctor.
 Warm liquids often help your bowels move.
 Try prune juice.

 Exercise every day or at least every other day.
 Increase the amount you walk.
 Check with your doctor or nurse about the exercises that are best for you.